Don’t pay more tax than you need to – stay vigilant towards these Permanent Establishment risks when operating globally

 Tax Liabilities

-A profit attribution exercise will take place, with any profits that result from the PE taxed at that jurisdiction’s corporate tax rate.
+The local tax authorities will perform a profit attribution exercise, with any profits that result from the PE taxed at that jurisdiction’s corporate tax rate.

 Compliance and Audit Risks